the best way to get started?

 What is Camp Perry?

 Camp Perry is a Ohio National Guard base located on Lake Erie, and has been home to the annual US National Rifle & Pistol Matches since 1909.
-The matches are co-sponsored by NRA and CMP.
-Typically the first week in August is the CMP Service Rifle week with the President's Match, National Trophy Individual Match, "Rattle Battle" team match, Springfield bolt Match, John C Garand Match, and the Whistler Boy Junior Match.
-The following week is NRA High Power Week, shooting 60 rounds per day for four days, completing three 80 shot matches.
+The matches are co-sponsored by the CMP.
+Typically the first week in August is the CMP Service Rifle week with the President's Match, National Trophy Individual Match, "Rattle Battle" team match, Springfield bolt Match, John C Garand Match, and the Freedom's Fire Junior Match.

 Return to Rio Salado High Power Home